stefan-jeitler/change-blog/ReadMe.md

 Build a management api for users and accounts.
 Do not use api key authentication for this api.
-It should be secured by using OAuth2.0 and Microsoft as service provider.
+It should be secured by using OAuth 2.0 and Microsoft as service provider.

 ### Frontend (needs to be learnt)